Increase Non-dues Revenue with Interactive and Competency Based elearning

 • Apply their prior learning to interactive videos, or else advance through previously completed sections.

-Though interactive online video learning for continuing education is still new, the benefits are proven.
-Over time, online programs have morphed from long, tedious on-demand videos into short, focused, and visually-enhanced modular segments.
+And, looking at how the structure of online courses has changed over time, the results are clear.
+Online programs have evolved from long, somewhat tedious videos into short, focused, and visually-enhanced modular segments.
 These micro-lessons are often called nano courses or nano credits.
+Let’s take a look!

 Nano Courses and Credits

-By adding interactive online videos to these nano courses, association members are able to earn credits for learning quicker and for applying practical skills.
-Furthermore, the amount of time wasted is drastically reduced, and the flexibility of study increases tenfold.
+By adding interactive online videos to these nano courses, organization members can earn continuing education credits more quickly and practice applying practical skills.
+Furthermore, the amount of time spent on each course is reduced, and the flexibility of study increases considerably.
+After all, it’s a lot easier to fit a 30-minute session into your day than it is a 2-hour (or even 2-day) one!

 Overall Benefits